inventables/golem/README.md

 Example of running:

-node golem.js --recordingName=examplerecordings/conv-with-rules.js --isReplay=true --sourcePort=2338
+node golem.js --recordingName=examples/chatbot/conv-with-rules.js --isReplay=true --sourcePort=2338

+And then you can open examples/chatbot/frontend.html